The Girl Next Door (2007 film)

-Jack Ketchum's The Girl Next Door (also released as Jack Ketchum's Evil) is a 2007 American psychological horror-thriller film directed by Gregory M. Wilson and written by Daniel Farrands and Philip Nutman.
-It is based on Jack Ketchum's 1989 novel of the same name, which was inspired by the 1965 torture and murder of Sylvia Likens.
-The film is dedicated to Likens and dramatizes a fictionalized version of events through the perspective of a teenage boy who witnesses the escalating abuse of a girl held captive in a suburban household.
+Jack Ketchum's The Girl Next Door (also known as Jack Ketchum's Evil) is a 2007 American psychological horror-thriller film directed by Gregory M. Wilson from a screenplay by Daniel Farrands and Philip Nutman.
+It is based on Jack Ketchum's 1989 novel of the same name, which was inspired by the real-life murder of Sylvia Likens, to whom the movie is dedicated.